coronalabs/corona-docs-plugins/gpgs-v2/players/load.markdown

 _[String][api.type.String]._ One of these:  `"connected"`, `"invitable"` or `"recentlyPlayedWith"`.
 If provided loads information on players from the specified source.
 Higher priority than `playerIds`.

 ##### limit ~^(optional)^~
-_[Integer][api.type.Integer]._ Limit results count to this value.
+_[Integer][api.type.Number]._ Limit results count to this value.
 All results internally are fetched in pages of 25 items each.

 ##### reload ~^(optional)^~
 _[Boolean][api.type.Boolean]._ If `true`, the data will be pulled fresh, not from a cache.